 Among other exhibits include architectural pieces, utilitarian pottery, small objects, coins, lead seals, etc. and through audio-visual equipment, informational text, photographs, drawings, reproductions of maps, engravings, documents, touch screen, projection room, etc.

 The Museum is located on the hill of the “Castle of Pythagorio”, was inaugurated in the summer of 2010 and is housed in the “Tower of Lycurgus Logothetis”, one of the most important monuments of Samos, related to the Byzantine and modern history of the island.

-The tower was built around 1824 by “Lykourgos Logothetis”, leader of rebellious Samians,against the Turkish rule.
+At the beginning of the 19th century it was renovated by by “Lykourgos Logothetis”, leader of rebellious Samians,against the Turkish rule.

 Basically it was the mansion of L.Logothetis but also It housed the headquarters of Samian rebels during their fight against the Turks and aso served as a fortification.